dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 ChatGPT is really cool, and it's more than what I thought.

 I have been using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
-OpenAI Codex is a generative pretrained language model which helps people write code even for non-tech people.
+OpenAI Codex is a generative pertained language model which helps people write code even for non-tech people.

 ChatGPT dose more than helping people write code.
 It interacts like human in a conversational way to provide a detailed response to query.